Sunday, 6 April 2025

 Resort hotel

 Since the 1800s, the traditional concept full-service conference and resort hotels have been based upon a venue which is typically remote and has a natural feature as its attraction.
-For example, the Kviknes Hotel in Norway is a difficult to reach remote location which provides visitors access to the scenic fjord at Balestrand or The Brando Resort on Tetiaroa which is only accessible by a private plane from Tahiti.
-Historically there were certain built-in amenities such as gourmet cuisine, music recitals, and shoreline trails however, the amenities of modern post-1980 destination hotels dwarf the scale of these earlier models.
+For example, the Kviknes Hotel in Norway was a difficult to reach remote location which provides visitors access to the scenic Sognefjord at Balestrand or The Brando Resort on Tetiaroa which is only accessible by a private plane from Tahiti.
+Historically there were certain built-in amenities such as gourmet cuisine, music recitals, and shoreline trails; however, the amenities of modern post-1980 destination hotels dwarf the scale of these earlier models.
 Many of the Las Vegas and Caribbean resort hotels have complete shopping malls, conference centers and large entertainment halls on site; thus, the contemporary version of a destination often features large on-site capital investment in activities, although the access to a local natural feature is still retained by many newer destination hotels.

 A mega-resort is a type of destination which is of an exceptionally large size, sometimes featuring large-scale attractions casino, golf course, theme park, multiple accommodations.
 The hotels along the Las Vegas Strip are most typically thought of as mega-resorts owing to their immense size and complexity.
 Kirk Kerkorian is credited for building the first mega-resort in 1969 earning him the nickname father of the mega-resort.